-See how I used some modern and stylish round brass drawer knobs to make a DIY modern Christmas stocking holder!
+See how I used some modern and stylish round brass drawer knobs to make a modern Christmas DIY stocking holder!

 I can’t believe Christmas is less than 2 weeks away!
 And, yes, we are STILL decorating.
 Oops.

 My husband and I have matching stocking holders and the boys each have their own.
 It was really a hodge podge of stocking holders on the mantel.
 And, for that matter, a random assortment of stockings, too!

 But, the biggest reason to make a new stocking holder (you know, besides because it’s pretty), is Charles.
 I can realistically imagine him pulling down one of our stocking holders and stabbing himself in the eye.

-Since my overall style is evolving now, I wanted to make a more modern stocking holder.
-That, combined with traditional stockings, is the perfect marriage (I think) and perfect illustration of what my style is now.
+Since my overall style is evolving, I wanted to make a more modern stocking holder.
+That, combined with traditional stockings, is the perfect marriage (I think) and the perfect illustration of what my style is now.

 Anyway, it was so easy to make!!

 If you’re not sure what size to use, start smaller and you can always use a bigger one if needed.
 We used a bit that was too big at first and had to get a new piece of wood and start over.
 If there are any rough spots after drilling the holes, you can lightly sand those.

 Next, I used a pretty festive green paint to roughly paint the board.
 If you cover it with garland as I did, it’s barely visible so doesn’t need to be perfect.

 Last, I removed the screws that come with the knobs.
 We picked up the new screws because the ones that come with the knobs weren’t long enough to hold the knob to the wood.

 I then used 3M strips to stick it to our mantel.
 The more, the better!
-It is a little front heavy (those knobs are no joke!) so I put the strips toward the back of the wood.
+It is a little front-heavy (those knobs are no joke!) so I put the strips toward the back of the wood.

-I hung up our stocking, added some pretty garland, a couple candleholders, and some decorative trees and it’s done!
+I hung up our stocking, added some pretty garland, a couple of candleholders, and some decorative trees and it’s done!